 Review velocity: why fresh reviews outperform old ones

-Brands count reviews, "we have 4,000 reviews", as if the number were the asset.
-It is half the asset.
+Brands count reviews ("we have 4,000 reviews") as if the number itself were the asset.
+It is half of it.
 The other half is when those reviews were written, because a review ages, and shoppers know it.

 A shopper reading reviews checks the dates.
-A product with hundreds of reviews, none from the last year, raises a quiet doubt: has the product changed, has quality slipped, has everyone moved on?
-An old review does not just count for less, a wall of old reviews actively signals a stalled brand.
+A product with hundreds of reviews and none from the last year raises a quiet doubt: has the product changed, has quality slipped, has everyone moved on?
+An old review does not just count for less.
+A wall of old reviews actively signals a stalled brand.
+The same logic plays out in photo and video, where recency reads on screen: see photo and video reviews vs text reviews.

 Why velocity matters